 PHIL 350: FINAL EXAM REVIEW QUESTIONS

-The final exam will take place in SAV 343 at 2:30 pm on Fri., Dec.
-15. PLEASE BRING ONE OR MORE BLANK EXAM BOOKS AND A PEN TO THE EXAM.
+The final exam will take place in Loew 102 at 2:30 pm on Fri., March 21.
+PLEASE BRING ONE OR MORE BLANK EXAM BOOKS AND A PEN TO THE EXAM.
 EXAM BOOKS WITH NOTES WRITTEN ON THEM OR WITH PAGES MISSING WILL NOT BE ACCEPTED.
-To relieve the time pressure, I will allow an extra half-hour at the end of the exam.
 Please answer all questions completely, but concisely.
 Answer in complete sentences.
 In preparing for the exam, you are encouraged to discuss these questions with other members of the class, and to discuss what the relevant considerations would be in answering them.
 However, each student is expected to develop his/her own answers to the questions.
 You should not discuss the wording of an answer or attempt to come up with an agreed upon answer.
 If you draft answers to the questions, you should not show your draft answers to others, nor should you read or copy someone else's draft answers.

-The final exams exam will be available for pick-up in the Philosophy Department Office, Savery 345, during the first week of winter quarter.
+The final exams exam will be available for pick-up in the Philosophy Department Office, Savery 361, during the first week of spring quarter.
 If you would like your exam mailed to you, please provide me with a sufficiently large, stamped, self-addressed envelope.

 1. Explain the following distinctions as they are used in this course (you may use examples):